mkals/DLD-Array-Generator/README.md

 A package to generate DLD arrays in DXF format.
 All distances in micrometers, angles in degrees.

+The array is parameterized by attributes of the `DLD_Array` class.
+Initializing an instance sets up an array with default values.
+Each of the attrbutes (outlined below) can then be set as desired.
+When the configurtation is complete, call `generate(filename)` to output the array as in a `.dxf` file format.

+See example usage in [here](blob/master/dld_array_generator_example.py).

 ## Channel attributes:
     C_D = total channel length
     C_L = channel width